Children of the Corn (1984 film): Critical response

-On the review aggregator website Rotten Tomatoes, Children of the Corn holds a 36% approval rating based on 33 critic reviews, with an average rating of 4.4/10.
+On the review aggregator website Rotten Tomatoes, Children of the Corn holds a 38% approval rating based on 34 critic reviews.
 The consensus reads: "Children of the Corns strong premise and beginning gets shucked away for a kiddie thriller that runs in circles".
 On Metacritic, which assigns a rating to reviews, the film has a weighted average score of 45 out of 100, based on six critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of “D+” on an A+ to F scale.

 Roger Ebert from the Chicago Sun Times awarded the film one out of four stars, writing: "By the end of Children of the Corn, the only thing moving behind the rows is the audience, fleeing to the exits".
-Vincent Canby of The New York Times wrote: "As such movies go, Children of the Corn is fairly entertaining, if you can stomach the gore and the sound of child actors trying to talk in something that might be called farmbelt biblical."
+Vincent Canby of The New York Times wrote: "As such movies go, Children of the Corn is fairly entertaining, if you can stomach the gore and the sound of child actors trying to talk in something that might be called farmbelt biblical".
 Ian Nathan from Empire gave the film three out of five stars, commending its originality, but criticized its obvious budgetary constraints, poor effects, and "ludicrous monster movie denouement".
 TV Guide awarded the film 1/5 stars, calling it "lame", and criticized the film's "gratuitous visual style".
 Rolling Stone ranked the film at No. 7 in its list of "Top 30 Stephen King Movies", calling it "a lean, brutally tense slasher film".

 In later years, Children of the Corn has been revisited by critics for its eerie atmosphere and lasting influence within 1980s horror cinema.

 Sequels and remakes

-A sequel, Children of the Corn II: The Final Sacrifice, was released in 1992, kicking off a franchise that has reached eight sequels as of 2018.
+A sequel, Children of the Corn II: The Final Sacrifice, was released in 1992, kicking off a franchise that has reached six sequels as of 2026.
+A soft reboot to the film series Children of the Corn: Genesis (2011), and was followed by its own sequel Children of the Corn: Runaway (2018), both released respectively.

 In 2008, Donald P. Borchers began to write and direct a TV remake of the first film, to premiere on the Syfy channel.
 Production began in August, filming in Davenport, Iowa, but was later moved to Lost Nation, Iowa.

 The cast includes David Anders, Kandyse McClure, Preston Bailey, Daniel Newman and Alexa Nikolas.
 The movie aired on September 26, 2009, and the DVD was released on October 6 by Anchor Bay.
 The film closely follows the original storyline present in the short story, and not that of the original film.

 A second film adaptation was written and directed by Kurt Wimmer and stars Elena Kampouris, Kate Moyer, Callan Mulvey and Bruce Spence.
 It was filmed in Australia, during the COVID-19 pandemic.
 The film premiered in Sarasota, Florida on October 23, 2020, and was released in theaters on March 3, 2023.
 This version uses elements of the original story, but different characters.